OHDSI/Broadsea/README.md

 docker logs containername
 ```

-### Error: atlasdb-postgres-data docker volume was created with an older version of PostgreSQL
+### Atlasdb upgrade docker volume error

-Remove the atlasdb-postgres-data volume and Broadsea will recreate it
+Remove the atlasdb-postgres-data volume and Broadsea will recreate it.
+Any changes made previously to the atlasdb data will be lost.

 ```shell
 docker compose down